Saarthak-2000/Saarthak-2000/README.md

 - 🌱 I’m currently learning **Big Data, Machine learning, etc.**

-- 🤝 I’m looking for help with **staying positive and ways to reduce overthinking.**

 - 👨‍💻 All of my projects are available at [https://github.com/Saarthak-2000?tab=repositories](https://github.com/Saarthak-2000?tab=repositories)

 - 💬 Ask me about **whatever you feel will add to both of ours knowledge (in some positive way)**